jo0t4/project-euler/README.md

 ## Project Euler

-This repository contains solutions about the mathematical problems proposed by the [Project Euler](https://projecteuler.net/about) website.
-The solutions presented here will be written using the C programming language.
+This repository contains solutions to some of the mathematical problems proposed by the website [Project Euler](https://projecteuler.net/about).
+The solutions presented here will be written using C or Python programming languages.

 ### About Project Euler